 Where the old notion of ‘Divide and Rule’ was about actual people, this newer vision is about abstract forces, in particular a sort of post-Marxist, generalised view of ‘colonialism’.
 This has a special relevance within the Indian context, because it is not primarily an economic phenomenon, as within classical Marxism.
 This new ‘colonialism’ is a much broader cultural project, with special qualities of imposed values and racism, detectable through the interpretation of a very broad range of ’texts’, by which is meant much more than simple archival information or government records.

 This view is not without value, and its best insights can be sympathetically summarised as follows.
 Britain was the colonial power and had control over India’s economy and, by extension, over her cultural and social institutions.
-The importation of foreign ideas about law, property and capital brought changes in land ownership, as in the Permanent Settlement of 1793 in Bengal, and with a whole new structure of law codes and courts.
+The importation of foreign ideas about law, property and capital brought changes in land ownership, as in the Permanent Settlement of 1793 in Bengal, and a new structure of law codes and courts.
 New ideas of hierarchy were imported and social relations began to change.
 These changes did not adversely affect, and indeed often actively helped, existing élite ‘collaborationist’ groups within India, whose story the independence struggle became, through the efforts of self-appointed community leaders.
 Ideas that communal strife, either across religious boundaries or caste divisions, was really a matter of either rational economic motivations, or irrational ancestral hatreds, are insufficient explanations for what was actually going on.
 To impute Western notions of economic individualism or ‘bourgeois rationality’ to India’s population is considered to be ‘Orientalist’.
 More work needs to be done to investigate why exactly these clashes originated and how they were perpetuated.
 However, their overall causes were colonialism – colonial policies, colonial power and colonial understanding.

 There must be some truth in this analysis because the British were the government and government does affect the governed.
-However, there are a great many leaps of faith in it, and a good deal of evidence has yet to be supplied before we can lay down the law in the way that this section of writers seeks to do.
+However, there are a great many leaps of faith in it, and a good deal of evidence has yet to be supplied before we can lay down the law in the way that this cadre of writers seeks to do.
 Now we can look to see how they do this.

 Gyanendra Pandey’s book, The Construction of Communalism in Colonial North India (1990). is quite clear about the issue it addresses.
 Communalism is ‘a form of colonialist knowledge’ (p.
 6).
 It is an Orientalist ‘concept and usage’ (p.
 8).
 ‘Communalism is a product of Orientalism and the colonial state’ (p.
 11).
 Interestingly, it is also a usage that developed ‘late’ (p.8), by which he means in the 1920s and 1930s.

 Pandey will not entertain arguments that communalism was caused by the religions of Hinduism and Islam.
 Such arguments are ‘suspicious, precisely because they are so persuasive’ (p.
-12).
-We might raise an eyebrow here at what this reveals in terms of historical technique – that persuasive arguments should be rejected – but Pandey gives several reasons why such arguments are only superficially persuasive, primarily because they have been repeated so often.
-This repetition has come about because these arguments were necessary to sustain empire, and the British invested heavily in teaching and maintaining them, giving them a spurious authority.
+12). *!* We might raise an eyebrow here at what this reveals in terms of historical technique – that persuasive arguments should be rejected – but Pandey gives several reasons why such arguments are only superficially persuasive, primarily because they have been repeated so often.
+This repetition came about because these arguments were necessary to sustain empire, and the British invested heavily in teaching them, giving them a spurious authority.
 They are still being peddled today, he claims, because they also exonerate the modern state from responsibility for enduring communal violence, thus also supporting a modern ‘form of power’.

 With this established, Pandey moves on to trace what contemporaries thought about communal tensions during the independence struggle.
 Nationalists ‘recognised communalism as a problem of recent origins, as the outcome basically of economic and political inequality and conflict, and as the handiwork of a handful of self-interested elite groups (colonial and native) with the mass of the people being essentially ‘secular’ ’ (p.
 11).
 This is a very broad statement, and it tells us less about 1920s India and more about Pandey’s general viewpoint.
 For him, religion simply doesn’t count as an appropriate prompt to action – so the inability of India’s masses to cohere must be a product of ‘colonialism’.
-This is all rather more sophisticated than the old-style view of communalism, that the British, as part of their ‘Divide and Rule’ policy, created communal tensions by ‘spreading rumours and falsehoods’.
+This is all rather more sophisticated than the old-style view of communalism, that the British, as part of their ‘Divide and Rule’ policy, created communal tensions by spreading ‘rumours and falsehoods’.